RobertHRUBY/Fitness-Fatigue-Models/README.md

 If you would like to contribute a file to this repository, have suggestions, or have found bugs or errors please raise an issue via github on this repository (leave a contact address if you would like) and I will get back to you.

-Note: *Code files themselves reflect authorship if it differs from myself.*
+Note: *Code files themselves reflect authorship in the event it differs from myself.*